You are currently viewing the article on an older Shopware version!

 The advanced configuration regarding rules and discount definition can be defined in the tabs Conditions and Discounts.
 These are available as soon as the action has been saved for the first time.

+You can edit them here and adapt them to your wishes.
 Name: Here you can give your promotion a name / a description.

 Sales channels: Here you can assign the discount promotion to your sales channels.